What's in this article?

 If it’s a small leak caused by a loose seal then it can likely be repaired easily and most importantly, cheaply.

-In this instance, check out new boilers with solid, reliable internal parts and a decade long parts & labour warranty – that covers boiler leaks 😉
+In this instance, check out our selection of combi boilers with solid, reliable internal parts and a decade long parts & labour warranty – that covers boiler leaks 😉